simabasel/psycorona.org/content/english/FAQ.md

 # I want to end my participation, how do I do this?

 You can stop the survey at any moment by closing your browser window.
-Answers that you might have already provided will then not be used in our data-analysis.
+Answers that you might have already provided will be deleted from the dataset.

 # How is my data stored?